 Below are key drivers of Netflix's value that present opportunities for upside or downside to the current Trefis price estimate for Netflix:

-Netflix's U.S. Streaming Subscribers: Currently we forecast Netflix's U.S. streaming subscriber base to increase from around 39.0 million in 2014 to more than 61.0 million by end of our forecast period.
-There could be more than 10% downside to our price estimate if this figure remains below 50 million instead.
-This could happen if the market growth for streaming slows down and competition weighs heavy in the future.
-On the other hand there could be around 10% upside to our price estimate if Netflix blows past expectations and captures around 70 million U.S. subscribers.
+Netflix's U.S. Streaming Subscribers: Currently we forecast Netflix's U.S. streaming subscriber base to increase from around 44.7 million in 2015 to more than 61.0 million by end of our forecast period.
+There could be more than 10% downside to our price estimate, if this figure remains below 50 million instead.
+This could happen if the market growth for streaming slows down, and competition weighs heavy in the future.
+On the other hand, there could be around 10% upside to our price estimate if Netflix blows past expectations, and captures around 70 million U.S. subscribers.

-Domestic Streaming Contribution Margin: Currently we forecast this figure to rise from about 30.0% in 2014 to close to 41% by the end of our forecast period.
-However there could be a downside of about 10% to the our price estimate if the figure was to reach only 35%.
-On the other hand, there could be upside of about 5% if this figure was to increase to 45% instead.
+Domestic Streaming Contribution Margin: Currently we forecast this figure to rise from about 35% in 2014, to close to 43% by the end of our forecast period.
+However there could be a downside of about 10% to our price estimate if the figure was to reach only 36%.
+On the other hand, there could be upside of about 5% if this figure was to increase to 48% instead.

 For additional details, select a driver above or select a division from the interactive Trefis split for Netflix at the top of the page.

-Netflix offers video rental service in the form of DVDs as well as online streaming to U.S. customers.
-The company also offers streaming services in international markets and is currently available in about 50 countries.
-Netflix plans to expand into 200 countries by the end of 2016.
+Netflix offers video rental service in the form of DVDs, as well as online streaming to U.S. customers.
+The company also offers streaming services in international markets and is currently available in about 200 countries.

 Netflix's content is available for streaming through a variety of devices such as PCs, Macs, video game consoles, tablets, and smartphones.
 The company is consistently working towards striking more content deals in order to improve its online library.